Dandastino/SnippetOrganizer/README.md

 **✅ Phase 5: Export Snippets**

-Export all snippets to a single txt file with detailed formatting.
+Export all snippets to a single txt file with detailed formatting including tags and descriptions.
+Files are saved in the `data/` directory.

+**✅ Phase 6: Analyze Snippets**

+Comprehensive analysis including:
+- Language distribution
+- Tag distribution and statistics
+- Description statistics
+- Code length analysis
+- Longest/shortest snippets

+**✅ Phase 7: Manage Tags**

+- View all tags in the collection
+- Add tags to existing snippets
+- Remove tags from snippets
+- Search snippets by specific tags

 ## 📊 UML Class Diagram